 The redness in your eyes will come from mere survival.
 Although it will concern me, I will continue to hold to the fact that eyes can be red with exhaustion and despondency, but they can also be red with passion and incandescence.
-I trust you to know the difference, to realize when that reflection begins to sneer at you, call you names, impart on you a sense of lassitude, and I trust that you will find the way to extend your neck beyond its cracking shell.
+I trust you to know the difference; to realize when the face in the mirror begins to sneer at you, call you names, impart on you a sense of lassitude, and i trust that you will find the way to extend your neck beyond its cracking shell.

 Your journey is wholly your own, it is up to you to make mistakes and bloom.
 One day though, you will find the balance between the sun and the moon.
-The boy you wrote countless love letters to in a tattered journal will no longer hold jurisdiction over you.
+The boy you wrote countless love letters to in a tattered journal will no longer hold a jurisdiction over you.
 The way mint chocolate chip ice cream runs down your hands on a warm summer day will stop making you feel dirty.
 The earthy smell of rain will push you out the front door and you will jump in the puddles as the neighbors whisper about how such insouciance is unwarranted.
 But, nonetheless, there will come a day when you will find beauty in chipped nail polish and stretch marks at the beach and the reflection in peoples’ eyes.
-And someday, you will pass this definition of beauty on to your own daughter, and she will be born supine with a thirst for her own dinner party with our strange world.
+And some day, you will pass this definition of beauty on to your own daughter, and she will be born supine with a thirst for her own dinner party with our strange world.